 There are on-going changes to the College’s MCAT requirements due to the transition from the previous to new formatted exam.
 Information for 2016-2017 applicants is subject to change.

 For 2016-2017 Applicants:

 Applicants must have taken the new MCAT exam.
 Until further notice, the College has not established a minimum composite score for the newest format.
 MCAT scores from April 2015 or later are accepted, although the September 10, 2016, administration is the last exam in 2016 that will be accepted.

 Applicants must have a cumulative GPA of 3.0 or better in either their undergraduate studies or any completed graduate program or a combination of the last 60 units of undergraduate and/or graduate coursework.

 Our college puts emphasis on a broad-based education in humanities, social and behavioral sciences, science, and math.
 Please take note of the following:

 - Coursework is not specific to semester, credit hours, or quarter hours (i.e., 1 course fulfills each requirement).

 - All required courses must be completed with a grade of “C” (2.00) or better.

 - Labs are not required.

-- All required coursework must be completed no later than the Spring Semester or Spring Quarter.
+- Coursework must be completed no later than the Spring Semester or Spring Quarter.

-- AP and CLEP credits will be considered if they appear on a college transcript.
+- Advanced Placement (AP), and College Level Examination Program (CLEP) credits will be considered if they appear on a college transcript.

-- 2 additional courses from the following: cell biology, molecular biology, genetics, general biology, physiology, anatomy, microbiology, histology, or virology.
+2 – Courses from the following disciplines: general biology, cell biology, molecular biology, microbiology, genetics, anatomy, histology, virology

-- 2 courses from the following: cultural anthropology, economics, healthcare administration, psychology, public policy, sociology, family studies, political science, history, or behavioral health.
+2 – Courses from the following disciplines: cultural anthropology, economics, health care administration, psychology, sociology, public policy, family studies, history, political science, social work, behavioral health

-- 2 courses from the following: English composition, creative writing, or technical writing.
+2 – Courses from the following disciplines: English composition, creative writing, technical writing, or other writing-intensive course